Leonora Carrington: Association with Max Ernst

-In 1936 Carrington saw the work of the German surrealist Max Ernst at the International Surrealist Exhibition in London and was attracted to the Surrealist artist before she even met him.
-In 1937 Carrington met Ernst at a party held in London.
+In 1936 Carrington saw the work of the German Surrealist Max Ernst at the International Surrealist Exhibition in London and was attracted to him before she even met him.
+In 1937 Carrington met Ernst at a party at the Goldfingers’ in London with Sari Dienes, who was a friend of Ernst.
 The artists bonded and returned together to Paris, where Ernst promptly separated from his wife.
-In 1938 they left Paris and settled in Saint Martin d'Ardèche in southern France.
+In 1938 they left Paris and settled in Saint-Martin-d'Ardèche in southern France.
 The new couple collaborated and supported each other's artistic development.
-The two artists created sculptures of guardian animals (Ernst created his birds and Carrington created a plaster horse head) to decorate their home in Saint Martin d'Ardèche.
+The two artists created sculptures of guardian animals (Carrington created a plaster horse head, while Ernst created birds) to decorate their home in Saint-Martin-d'Ardèche.
 In 1939 Carrington and Ernst painted portraits of each other.
-Both capture the ambivalence in their relationship, but whereas Ernst's The Triumph of Love features both artists in the composition, Carrington's Portrait of Max Ernst focused solely on Ernst and is laced with heavy symbolisms.
+Both capture the ambivalence in their relationship, but whereas Ernst's The Triumph of Love features both artists in the composition, Carrington's Portrait of Max Ernst focused solely on Ernst and is laced with heavy symbolism.
 The portrait was not her first Surrealist work; between 1937 and 1938 Carrington painted Self-Portrait, also called The Inn of the Dawn Horse, now exhibited at the Metropolitan Museum of Art.
 Sporting white jodhpurs and a wild mane of hair, Carrington is perched on the edge of a chair in this curious, dreamlike scene, her hand outstretched toward a prancing hyena and her back to a tailless rocking horse flying behind her.